 ‘Single-use’ items (e.g. tissues) are disposed of in a manner that minimises the transfer of microorganisms to other individuals and the environment.

-When equipment is required to perform our service, Seated Massage practitioners bear the responsibility of equipment cleanliness and sterilisation.
+When equipment is required to perform our service, Seated Massage therapists bear the responsibility of equipment cleanliness and sterilisation.
 This includes attention to the cleaning of shared reusable equipment and ensuring suitable protection where required.

 Acute Respiratory Hygiene

 Standard practice is to cover nose and mouth with a tissue when coughing or sneezing.
 If a tissue is not readily accessible, an elbow or shoulder should be used.
 Surgimasks are highly likely to be used by visiting therapists as stated above.

-As stated under Hand Hygiene above, all care is taken by attending practitioners to ensure their hands are kept sanitised.
+As stated under Hand Hygiene above, all care is taken by attending therapists to ensure their hands are kept sanitised.

 Skin to skin contact occurs with permission from the recipient and can include rear of neck, scalp/head and arms.
 No hand massage will be conducted for the foreseeable future.

-Practitioners with any cuts or abrasions will cover them with a waterproof dressing in order to create a barrier to pathogens.
+Therapists with any cuts or abrasions will cover them with a waterproof dressing in order to create a barrier to pathogens.

-Practitioner personal safety
+Therapist personal safety

 Changes to our infection control policy